ArtZero-io/backend/docs/api_test_plan.md

         "limit":"1000",
         "offset":"0",
         "sort":"-1",
-        "staker_address":"5EWTsPpsQ35DnyovNSrgvsAEkSeVMyakg4cL27nw6Jikvjd9"
+        "staker_address":"<owner>"
       }
   ```
-  2. Verify the HTTP status code is 200 and the response body contains a "status" field with value "OK".
+  1. Verify the HTTP status code is 200 and the response body contains a "status" field with value "OK".
-  3. Verify the "ret" field in the response body contains the expected ??
+  2. Verify the "ret" field in the response body contains the expected ??
-  4. Verify the response time is within acceptable limits.
+  3. Verify the response time is within acceptable limits.
 + Expectations: The API should return a JSON object with status "OK" and ??
 ---